kube-reporting/metering-operator/Documentation/writing-custom-queries.md

 After you have a session run the following query:

 ```
-show tables;
+show tables from hive.metering;
 ```

-This should give you a list of Database Tables created in Presto, and you should see quite a few entries.
+This should give you a list of Database Tables created in Presto, within the hive catalog, in the metering schema, and you should see quite a few entries.
 Among these entries, `datasource_your_namespace_unready_deployment_replicas` should be in the list (replacing `your_namespace` with the value of `$METERING_NAMESPACE` with `-` replaced with `_`), and if it's not, it's possible the table has not be created yet, or there was an error.
 In this case, you should [check the metering operator logs][reporting-operator-logs] for errors.